m0byn/Paper-Replication/Quarto-Files/Rendered/Replication-MZ/Replication-MZ.md

 across 31 states.
-This is still very close to the original design—treatment remains defined at the Lojack model in Lojack states—but the larger treated cohorts make the Callaway–Sant’Anna estimator numerically stable and allow for meaningful group‑time and aggregated treatment effect estimates.
-In the next step, I apply the CS estimator to this model–state panel and compare the resulting ATT to the original TWFE estimates.
+This is still very close to the original design—treatment remains defined at the Lojack model in Lojack states—but the larger treated cohorts make the Callaway–Sant’Anna estimator numerically more stable and allow for group‑time and aggregated treatment effect estimates.
+In the next step, I apply the CS estimator to this model–state panel and compare the resulting ATT to the original estimates.

 <details class="code-fold">
 <summary>Code</summary>